Question:

 The addictiveness of nicotine is compounded by the fact it’s easily available.
 It’s also integrated into the lives of many smokers through rituals such as a cigarette after eating.
 This makes nicotine a difficult habit to quit.

 Popularly known as crystal meth, methamphetamine is a powerful and highly addictive central nervous system stimulant.
 It affects the brain’s chemistry by increasing the release of dopamine, a neurotransmitter associated with pleasure and reward.
-Its addictive potential is primarily due to its ability to create intense feelings of euphoria and a heightened sense of energy, leading users to crave the drug repeatedly.
+Its addictive potential is primarily due to its ability to create intense euphoria and heightened alertness, which contribute to its highly compulsive use and repeated cravings.

-Chronic methamphetamine use can lead to severe physical and mental health consequences, such as heart problems, cognitive decline, and mood disorders.
+Chronic methamphetamine use depletes dopamine levels and impairs the function of dopamine receptors in the brain, leading to symptoms such as depression and persistent drug cravings.
+Chronic methamphetamine use can also lead to severe physical and mental health consequences, such as heart problems, cognitive decline, and mood disorders.
 The destructive cycle of meth addiction often results in devastating impacts on users’ personal lives, relationships, and overall well-being.

 Alcohol treatment is one of the most common therapies that rehab centers offer.
 A legal and widely-used depressant, alcohol’s addiction potential lies in its ability to enhance mood and reduce anxiety in the short term.
 Over time, tolerance, dependence, and withdrawal symptoms develop, making alcohol highly addictive.